2011 Toyota Venza Expert Review:New Car Test Drive

 New Car Test Drive

-The Toyota Venza is built on the Camry platform, and made in the same plant in Georgetown, Kentucky.
-But it would be unfair to say the Venza is just an upscale, contemporary rendition of a Camry station wagon.
+The Venza is built on the Camry platform, and made in the same plant in Georgetown, Kentucky.
+But the Venza is more than an upscale, contemporary rendition of a Camry station wagon.
 The Venza is more original than that, and more functional, loaded with a mix of highly evolved features and fresh design ideas.
+Venza compares most closely with the Honda Accord Crosstour.

-Truth is, it's really none of the above, but with attributes of all three.
-In simplest terms, the Venza is an upscale car, with a roomy, cleverly designed interior, that can handle lots of the tasks SUV owners might have become accustomed to.
+It's essentially a tall car, with a roomy, cleverly designed interior, that can handle the hauling tasks that make SUVs a popular choice.
 It's a family car, a good daily runabout that's easy to drive and park.
 And it's highly useful, for moving people, pets and grocery-getting.
 We found it spacious and comfortable.

-Venza is available with either a 2.7-liter four-cylinder engine or a 3.5-liter V6, both backed by a six-speed automatic transmission.
-It's available in all-wheel-drive and front-wheel-drive configurations.
+Venza is available with a 2.7-liter four-cylinder engine or a 3.5-liter V6, both backed by a six-speed automatic transmission.
+It's available in all-wheel-drive (AWD) and front-wheel-drive (FWD) configurations.

 On the road, the Venza feels like a car.
 It rides smoothly and quietly and steers easily.
 We were impressed with its stability on slippery roads, whether equipped with all-wheel drive or not.
 Although there are some SUV attributes, such as the higher seat height and a high degree of cargo versatility, from the driver's seat you'd swear you were in a four-door sedan.

-Standard equipment includes cloth upholstery; dual-zone automatic climate control with air filter and second row seat vents; cruise control; six-disc CD changer with roof-mounted XM satellite radio antenna; AM/FM audio with MP3/WMA playback and six speakers; tilt/telescopic adjustable steering wheel with integrated audio controls; vanity mirror; power windows with auto up/down function and jam protection on all four doors; cargo tonneau cover; rear personal overhead lamps; dual exhaust; 14-degree rear seat recline; rear spoiler; integrated fog lamps; HomeLink; rear windshield wiper; electrochromic rearview mirror with compass; and cargo area one-touch forward-fold seat levers.
-It comes standard with 20-inch aluminum alloy wheels.
-Also standard are multi-projector-beam headlamps with auto on-off; integrated fog lamps; power outside mirrors; chrome exhaust tips; UV reduction glass windshield, privacy glass on two rear side windows and back window; variable intermittent windshield wipers; rear window intermittent wiper; remote keyless entry system; carbon fiber interior trim; overhead console with map lights; center console with sliding cover and armrest; rear seat personal reading lamp; 12-volt auxiliary power outlets (two front, one cargo area).
+Standard equipment includes cloth upholstery; dual-zone automatic climate control with air filter and second-row vents; cruise control; AM/FM audio with XM satellite radio and six speakers; six-disc CD changer with MP3/WMA playback, iPod connectivity, a USB port; Bluetooth; tilt/telescopic adjustable steering wheel with integrated audio controls; dual vanity mirrors; power windows with auto up/down function and jam protection on all four doors; cargo tonneau cover; rear personal overhead lamps; 14-degree rear seat recline; rear spoiler; and one-touch levers to fold the rear seats forward from the cargo area.
+Also standard are multi-projector-beam headlamps with auto on-off; integrated fog lamps; power outside mirrors; UV reduction glass windshield; privacy glass on two rear side windows and back window; variable intermittent windshield wipers; rear window intermittent wiper; remote keyless entry system; carbon fiber interior trim; overhead console with map lights; center console with sliding cover and armrest; three 12-volt auxiliary power outlets.

 Smooth, fluid lines and aerodynamic sculpting characterize the Toyota Venza, which is slightly shorter and lower overall than most crossovers we've been in.

 Viewed from the front, a high, wide grille that flows into flame-shaped headlamps functions to accentuate the overall wide stance of the car.
-The combination of lamp types combined in the headlamps, and the use of fog lamps, create a crisp, technical feeling.
+The combination of lamp types gathered in the headlamp clusters, contrasted with the simple. separate fog lamps below, creates a crisp, technical feeling.

 At the rear, S-shaped tail lamps contribute to the sporty feeling.
 The end result is to convey the impression of a smart, modern, and practical car.
-Most of all, the car conveys Toyota's long-view DNA, a way of saying that none of the Venza's design elements are cliches likely to quickly become dated or out of style during the life of the car.
+Most of all, the design conveys Toyota's long-view DNA, a way of saying that none of the Venza's visual elements are clichés likely to become dated or out of style during the life of the car.

 The Toyota Venza is intended to be a refined, potentially luxurious alternative to a five-passenger sedan.
 And to offer more cargo and passenger space in the process.
 So the interior has been endowed with an unusual mix of qualities, selected to combine easy-to-drive attributes of a premium car with high-utility flexibility of an SUV.